Saint Joan of Arc and the Knights Templar:

 “Every man gives his life for what he believes.
 Every woman gives her life for what she believes.
 Sometimes people believe in little or nothing, and so they give their lives to little or nothing.
 One life is all we have, and we live it as we believe in living it – and then it’s gone.
 But to surrender who you are and to live without belief is more terrible than dying – even more terrible than dying young.”

-Click to learn about Saint Mary Magdalene in Knights Templar tradition.
+Learn about Saint Mary Magdalene and the Knights Templar.

-Click to learn about Women in Membership in the Templar Order and in Chivalry.
+Learn about Women in Membership in Templar Chivalry.

 Nancy Goldstone, The Maid and the Queen: The Secret History of Joan of Arc, Phoenix Paperbacks, London (2013), p.47.

 Heinz Friederichs, Genealogisches Jahrbuch , academic journal of genealogy, Germany (ca.1971), pp.73-81.

 Ninth Private Examination of Joan of Arc, 17 March 1431, National Archives of France; See: W.P.
 Barrett, The Trial of Jeanne d’Arc: A complete translation of the text of the original documents, George Routledge & Sons, London (1931).

 Rehabilitation Testimony for Joan of Arc, Dame Marguerite La Touroulde, widow of Rene de Bouligny, Councilor to the King, 1453, National Archives of France.

 Eighth Private Examination of Joan of Arc, 17 March 1431, National Archives of France; See: Barrett, The Trial of Jeanne d’Arc (1931).